Copyright©Yogesh Patel & all respective copyright holders of the material published

 Nominations for the awards

 Poets are primarily nominated by our present winners, the editor, the guest editors, and patrons of Word Masala.
 But we have a panel as well.
-2018 panel is listed on our home page.
+2019/20 panel is listed above.
 This then leads to further consultation in the background with feedback received from a wider group.
 Reading their work becomes an important part of this process.
 The decision of the Director of Word Masala Non-

 The awards are not automatic as we have a responsibility to acknowledge and celebrate the extra-